areven/reago/documentation/api/reago/atom-store.md

 The returned store reference is stable and can be safely omitted from effect dependencies.
 It is exactly the same as the value returned from `getDefaultStore` or one of your `createStore` calls.

+It is safe to use destructuring to extract individual store methods.
+They are bound to the store context.

 #### Caveats

 * `atomStore` is a hook, so you can only call it at the top level of your atom.
 You cannot call it inside loops